 Skip to main content

-You can run scans and ingest results from SonarQube SonarScanner to analyze your code repos and ensure that they are secure, reliable, readable, and modular, among other key attributes.
+You can run scans and ingest results from SonarQube to analyze your code repos and ensure that they are secure, reliable, readable, and modular, among other key attributes.

 Important notes for running SonarQube scans in STO